manuGil/online-core/docs/source/data-quality.rst

 .. note::
    **QGIS.**
-   When you press ok (step 7), QGIS will automatically enter into edit mode to commit the changes into the attribute table of the vector layer.
+   When you press OK (step 7), QGIS will automatically enter into edit mode to commit the changes into the attribute table of the vector layer.
 You can toggle off editing mode using the button *toggle editing*.
 You will be asked to save the edits - make sure you do.

 Task 3.3